Guide to Leveraging Industry Expert Interviews to Write High-Quality Content

 You also want to add any new or specific contact information.
 For instance, 75 percent of the experts I reach out to refer me to their assistants and request to be CCd by all the correspondence; I record that in my notes.

 As time goes by, you will also get to know how reliable and prompt your experts are.
 Those who continue to miss deadlines can be dropped off the list.
-Those who respond immediately and seem super eager about helping can be relied upon for last-minute deadlines and special cases.
+Those who respond immediately and seem super eager to help can be relied upon for last-minute deadlines and special cases.
 I had one expert who would always fill in the gaps when others flaked.

 Follow them on social media.
-Following experts on Twitter, Instagram, and Facebook shows not only support, but also keeps you up-to-date on future projects that might benefit your content.
+Following experts on social media sites like Twitter, Instagram, and Facebook not only shows support but also keeps you up-to-date on future projects that might benefit your content.

 SEO Content Solutions and Takeaways